Clean Your House More Easily - Housekeeping Tips

 The kitchen is one of the more challenging rooms to clean in a home, especially if you do a lot of food preparation and cooking.
 Luckily, there are a few tricks to get your kitchen sparkling in no time.

-- 1Fill up the sink with hot, soapy water.Let the dirty dishes, pots and pans soak while you clean up the rest of the kitchen, or rinse them and put them in the dishwasher.Advertisement
+- 1Let the dirty dishes, pots and pans soak while you clean up the rest of the kitchen, or rinse them and put them in the dishwasher.Fill up the sink with hot, soapy water.Advertisement

 Cleaning the Bathroom